 Day 1 – Explore the Shops

-If you are able to get an early check-in at your hotel, head into town to have lunch at Leavenworth Sausage Garten.
+If you can get an early check-in at your hotel, head into town to have lunch at Leavenworth Sausage Garten.
 Those who have been to Germany before will love how much this resembles a German beer garden.

 They have a variety of German sausages, hot dogs, veggie dogs, and several dozen different kinds of ketchup.
 Make sure to order a pint of German beer to go with it.